-We propose federated daisy chaining as an extension to federated learning and hence assume a setup where we have $m$ clients and one designated coordinator node.\!\footnote{This star-topology can be extended to hierarchical networks in a straight-forward manner.
-Federated learning can also be performed in a decentralized network via gossip algorithms~\citep{jelasity2005gossip}} We provide pseudocode of our approach as Algorithm~\ref{alg:feddc}. \paragraph{The client} Each client trains its local model in each round on local data (line 4), and sends its model to the coordinator every $b$ rounds for aggregation, where $b$ is the aggregation period, and every $d$ rounds for daisy chaining, where $d$ is the daisy-chaining period (line 6).
-This re-distribution of models results in each individual model following a daisy-chain of clients, training on each local dataset.
-Such a daisy-chain is interrupted by each aggregation round. \paragraph{The coordinator} Upon receiving models (line 10), in a daisy-chaining round (line 11) the coordinator draws a random permutation $\pi$ of clients (line 12) and re-distributes the model of client $i$ to client $\pi(i)$ (line 13), while in an aggregation round (line 15), the coordinator instead aggregates all local models (line 16) and re-distributes the aggregate to all clients (line 17). \paragraph{Communication complexity} Communication between clients and coordinator happens in $O(\frac{t_{max}}{d} + \frac{t_{max}}{b})$ rounds, where $t_{max}$ is the overall number of rounds.
-Although inherently higher than in plain federated learning, the overall amount of communication in daisy chained federated learning is still low.
-In particular, in each communication round, each client sends and receives only a single model from the coordinator.
-The amount of communication per communication round is thus linear in the number of clients and model size, similar to federated averaging.
+We propose federated daisy chaining as an extension to federated learning in a setup with $m$ clients and one designated sever.\!\footnote{This star-topology can be extended to hierarchical networks in a straightforward manner.
+Federated learning can also be performed in a decentralized network via gossip algorithms~\citep{jelasity2005gossip}.} We provide the pseudocode of our approach as Algorithm~\ref{alg:feddc}.

-In the following section we show that the additional daisy-chaining rounds ensure convergence for small datasets in terms of PAC-like $\epsilon,\delta$-guarantees.
+\textbf{The client: } Each client trains its local model in each round on local data (line 4), and sends its model to the server every $b$ rounds for aggregation, where $b$ is the aggregation period, and every $d$ rounds for daisy chaining, where $d$ is the daisy-chaining period (line 6).
+This re-distribution of models results in each individual model conceptually following a daisy chain of clients, training on each local dataset.
+Such a daisy chain is interrupted by each aggregation round.